Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 docker-compose -f metricbeat/docker-compose.metricbeat.yml up -d
 ```
-So that on each host a container `metricbeat` started.
+On each host a container `metricbeat` started with given configuration in the belonging `.env` file.

 __4. Disable Self-Monitoring__